Webhook Signature Verification

 1. Create a string to sign by concatenating: timestamp + url + JSON.stringify(payload)

-2. Generate HMAC-SHA256 signature using your shared secret
+2. Generate the HMAC-SHA256 signature using that webhook's own secret

 3. Convert the signature to hexadecimal format